GerritCodeReview/k8s-gerrit/helm-charts/gerrit-replica/README.md

 Gerrit is a web-based code review tool, which acts as a Git server.
 On large setups Gerrit servers can see a sizable amount of traffic from git operations performed by developers and build servers.
 The major part of requests are read-only requests (e.g. by `git fetch` operations).
-To take some load of the Gerrit master server, Gerrit replicas can be deployed to serve read-only requests.
+To take some load of the Gerrit server, Gerrit replicas can be deployed to serve read-only requests.

 This helm chart provides a Gerrit replica setup that can be deployed on Kubernetes.
-The Gerrit replica is capable of receiving replicated git repositories from a Gerrit master.
+The Gerrit replica is capable of receiving replicated git repositories from a Gerrit.
 The Gerrit replica can then serve authenticated read-only requests.

 ***note
 Gerrit versions before 3.0 are no longer supported, since the support of ReviewDB